Non-Chemical Pest Control Methods Work

 Across the nation people suffer from pest infestations.
-Whether you live in a warm climate like Garland, Texas where homes have dangerous scorpions or spiders, or you live in a cooler climate like Seattle, where homeowners experience rats and raccoons, you’ll want to eliminate these pesky creatures.
+Whether you live in a warm climate like Dallas where homes may have dangerous scorpions or spiders, or a cooler city like Seattle, where homeowners experience rats and raccoons, you’ll want to eliminate these pesky creatures.
 But using harsh chemicals can be damaging to the environment and dangerous to you and your family.
-Luckily there are a few natural alternatives that can deter insects as well as a number of household items that you can use.
+Luckily there are natural ways to deter rodents and insects.
+Learn more about non-chemical pest controls that work.

 For rodents such as mice, rats, raccoons and squirrels, traps are the most effective non-chemical method.
-There are humane traps that capture the animal alive as wells as traps that kill the animal.
-However, the traps that kill are usually only fit for smaller animals.
+As an alternative to kill traps, there are humane traps that capture the animal alive for release outdoors.

 For ants, red chili powder and dry peppermint are good non-chemical solutions.
-They can be crushed and applied to areas where ants enter to ward them off.
+They can be crushed and applied to areas where ants enter to ward the insects off.

 Cockroaches can be kept away by crushing and sprinkling bay leaves or garlic.
 The latter will also repel a number of other insects.